-BEVEL CUT (FIG. EE)
+BEVEL CUT (FIG. JJ)

-- When a bevel cut is required, loosen the bevel lock handle (1) by turning it clockwise. - 2.
-Tilt the cutting head to the desired angle, as shown on the bevel scale (2). - 3.
+- extended to the left when making bevel cuts.
+The sliding fences note three bevel angles where the user must adjust the fences to match the degree of the bevel cut.
+Failure to extend the sliding fence will not allow enough space for the blade to pass through which could result in serious injury.
+At extreme miter or bevel angles the saw blade may also contact the fence. - The right side sliding fence must be removed when making any right bevel angle cuts greater than 35° in combination with any right hand miter angle.
+This fence must also be removed whenever a 45° bevel angle is desired with a miter angle greater than 22.5°. - When a bevel cut is required, loosen the bevel locking handle (1) by turning it clockwise. - Tilt the cutting head to the desired angle, as shown on the bevel scale (2). - 3.
 The blade can be positioned at any angle, from a 90° straight cut (0° on the scale) to a 45° left bevel.
-Tighten the bevel lock handle (1) to lock the cutting head in position.
-Positive stops are provided at 0°, 33.9° and 45°. - Turn the Laser Trac® on and position the workpiece on the table for prealignment of your cut.
+Tighten the bevel locking handle (1) to lock the cutting head in position.
+Positive stops are provided at 0°, 33.9° and 45°.
+NOTE: The saw comes with a 33.9° bevel detent pin for setting up crown molding cuts when the angle of the walls equals 90°. - 4.
+Turn the laser guide on and position the workpiece on the table for pre-alignment of your cut.